 3.5 Match Results

-- Player statistics will require proof in the form of a 30 second video which flicks through every single player (for both teams) in the Player Performance screen.
-The home team is required to record this proof, however we encourage both teams to record a video.
-We will only ever ask for the video to be uploaded for verification in the case of a complaint from the opposition team, or if we're investigating a cheating case.
+- Player statistics will require proof in the form of a 30 second video which displays the stats summary of every single player (for both teams) in the Player Performance screen.
+The home team is required to upload this proof, however we encourage both teams to record a video just in case.

 - Defender cleansheets should only be recorded for players in the backline of a formation. e.g. In a 3-5-2, only the 3 centre backs would receive cleansheets.
 In a 5-3-2, the 3 centre backs and the 2 wing backs would receive cleansheets.